BryanSchuetz/dai/who-we-are/global-employee-owners.md

 permalink: "/who-we-are/employee-owners"
 related: false
 hero: true
-summary: To achieve our [mission](https://www.dai.com/who-we-are/mission-and-values), we must succeed as a business.
-That means delivering outstanding results for our customers and providing a great place to work for employees, which in turn means we need a globally integrated workforce actively engaged as stakeholders around a common purpose.
+summary: To deliver outstanding results for our customers, we need a globally integrated workforce actively engaged as stakeholders around a common purpose.
 layout: node
 ---

 # Global Employee Owners

 Global employee ownership is a crucial part of that shared purpose.
 It encourages the discipline and efficiency that a for-profit structure demands.
 At the same time, our employee owners—as long-term investors in DAI—focus on long-run results rather than on short-term financial goals.
 We call our ownership model “inclusive capitalism.”

-<iframe src="https://player.vimeo.com/video/601269304?h=d026186bcf" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 ## An Inclusive Model